 Anebulo Pharmaceuticals, Inc. (the "Company") was founded on April 23, 2020, as a Delaware corporation.
-The Company is a clinical stage pharmaceutical company focused on developing treatments for cannabis toxicity, such as unintentional cannabis poisoning, acute cannabinoid intoxication ("ACI"), and the broader landscape of acute cannabis-induced conditions.
+The Company is a clinical stage pharmaceutical company focused on developing treatments for cannabis-induced toxicity, such as acute cannabis-induced toxicity in children, acute cannabinoid intoxication ("ACI") in adults, and the broader landscape of acute cannabis-induced conditions.
 The Company's principal operations are located in Lakeway, Texas.